typedb/typedb/README.md

 - Discord Chat Server: https://typedb.com/discord
 - Community Projects: https://github.com/typedb-osi

-## Compiling TypeDB from Source
+## Compiling TypeDB Core from Source

 > Note: You DO NOT NEED to compile TypeDB from the source if you just want to use TypeDB.
-See the _"Download and Run TypeDB"_ section above.
+See the _"Download and Run
+> TypeDB Core"_ section above.

 1. Make sure you have the following dependencies installed on your machine:
    - Java JDK 11 or higher